craftercms/docs/source/by-role/site-admin/index.rst

 """"""""""""""""""""""""""""""""""""
 There are other ways for configuring security for your authoring install such as authenticating via headers, SAML, etc.

-See :ref:`configuring-studio-security` for more information.
+See :ref:`studio-security` for more information.

 |hr|